csiro-risk-assessment/mozzie/README.md

   - This process is repeated until the `pdf` is exhausted.
   - This process is repeated for all active cells.
   - This has the consequence that if a mosquito ends its advection in a inactive cell it is assumed to instantly die, but mosquitoes may in principal pass over inactive cells, using the wind in those cells to reach active cells.
 If a mosquito ever advects outside the grid's boundary they are assumed to instantly die.
   - The result may be written to a file using `outputProcessedCSV()`.
+Usually you will want to `setBinaryFileFormat(1)` before the writing, so a binary file is written.
 - `parseProcessedFile()`.
 This parses the processed file defined in the constructor, to build the data mentioned in the previous bullet-point.

 After this, the `Wind` object is fully operational, and the useful methods are: